geomet/geomet/build-scripts/README.md

 each script should be run in order to set up the build environment, build packages, run tests, and push packages to PyPI.

-It's assumed that Python is avaible in the test environment.
+It's assumed that Python is available in the test environment.
 Tests are run for a single Python version at a time, due to the complexity involved in having all supported Python versions in a single build environment.